bartala/PalliativEtiological/README.md

   - Finetuning the SciBERT model is also a resource-intensive task, requiring significant time.
   - As a convenient alternative, we offer a pre-finetuned SciBERT model available in our GitHub repository.
   - You can directly use this model, skipping the finetuning step.
 Details on how to do this are included in the notebook.
-  - Please note: The pre-finetuned SciBERT model is specifically designed for generating embeddings for the GNN model.
-It is not intended for comparison with the GNN.
+  - Please note: The pre-finetuned SciBERT model is specifically designed for generating embeddings for the HeteroSciGraphNet Classifier.
+It is not intended for comparison with the HeteroSciGraphNet Classifier.

 ### **III.
-Comparing GNN Model and SciBERT**
+Comparing HeteroSciGraphNet Classifier and SciBERT**
 - #### Fine-Tuning for Comparison
-  - To effectively compare the performance between the GNN model and SciBERT, it's essential to fine-tune both using the 10-fold cross-validation process.
+  - To effectively compare the performance between the HeteroSciGraphNet Classifier and SciBERT, it's essential to fine-tune both using the 10-fold cross-validation process.
   - Detailed instructions for fine-tuning SciBERT using 10-fold cross-validation are provided in the respective sections of this notebook.

 ### **IV.
 Important Note on Model Fine-Tuning**